design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

     Returns a list of all the collections that have an attribute called "type" with a value "floors".

+## Invert
+* **Description:** Returns a list of entities that are not part of the specified entities.
+For example, you can get the position entities that are not part of a list of polygon entities.
+~
+This function does the opposite of query.Get().
+While query.Get() gets entities that are part of of the list of entities, this function gets the entities that are not part of the list of entities.
+~
+* **Parameters:**
+  * *ent_type_enum:* Enum, specifies what type of entities will be returned.
+  * *entities:* List of entities to be excluded.
+* **Returns:** Entities, a list of entities that match the type specified in 'ent_type_enum', and that are not in entities.
+* **Examples:**
+  * positions = query.Invert('positions', [polyline1, polyline2])
+    Returns a list of positions that are not part of polyline1 and polyline2.

 ## Sort
 * **Description:** Sorts entities based on a sort expression.
 ~